course-details-portlet

 By the end of the course, students will:

-• Understand the features of map design;
+• Understand the fundamentals of map design;

-• Critically evaluate a map product;
+• Critically evaluate and generate a map product;

-• Have fundamental cartography concepts.
+• Have fundamental of cartography and geography communication.

 Skills